AdityaBhattacharya1/caesar-cipher/README.md

 # How a Caesar Cipher works

-The basic formulae on which the Cipher works is:
+The basic formulae on which the Cipher works are:

 ### Encryption (Ex) = (x + n) % 26